Overview

 Connect and Disconnect

-Select the option you want with the radio buttons and do the required configuration according to the selected option.
-You can then use the top buttons to Connect with the server.
+Select the desired option using the radio buttons and configure the settings based on your selection.
+Once configured, use the top buttons to connect to the server.

 After connecting, if you want to change to another server, use the Disconnect button first.